umar-i/cps5001/docs/third-class.md

 ## Known Limitations (Deliberate, for later bands)
 - No caching/targeted re-routing on graph changes.
-- No dynamic reallocation/rerouting logic beyond releasing units on resolution.
+- Rerouting is not implemented (2:2 adds basic cancellation/reassignment; see `docs/lower-second.md`).
-- Prediction/pre-positioning are no-op placeholders.
+- Prediction/pre-positioning are not part of the Third Class baseline (2:2 adds a minimal predictor + preposition command; see `docs/lower-second.md`).
-- CSV scenario/network loaders are not implemented yet.
+- CSV scenario/network loading is not part of the Third Class baseline (2:2 adds CSV loaders + CLI scenario runner; see `docs/lower-second.md`).